Are teacher shortages a case of a wrong diagnosis and a wrong prescription?

 Should I stay or should I go?

-Studies into why teachers leave the profession have shown that workload is a key factor and something which has constantly been an issue in education.
+Studies into why teachers leave the profession have shown that workload is a key factor, which has constantly been an issue in education.
 Smithers and Robinson (2003) found that more than half of primary teachers who left the profession ranked workload as the most important factor in leaving.
 I went into the profession knowing that it would be a tough job.
 I stayed late after school, took books home and generally spent most weekends doing some form of work.
 Still, I felt like I was only just staying afloat, a feeling I’m sure many other teachers can relate to.

-• Constantly inputting assessment data on numerous platforms.
+- Constantly inputting assessment data on numerous platforms.

-• Reproduction of data in different formats for the use of governors/academy/school heads.
+- Data will be reproduced in different formats for the use of governors/academy/school heads.

-• Excessive unnecessary ‘in-depth’ marking to adhere to the ‘school policy’.
+- Excessive unnecessary ‘in-depth’ marking to adhere to the ‘school policy’.

-• Unnecessary administrative/paper work
+- Unnecessary administrative/paper work

 After getting through my first year, I remember recalling a piece of advice from my tutor during my training year: ‘ask yourself, how much of an impact is this going to have on my children’s learning’.